Statistical Methods for Research Workers - 2016

 In many disciplines, researchers wishing to publish are asked to provide a rigorous statistical analysis.
 Reviewers are often specific about what statistical measures they want included.
-Why wasn't an ANOVA done?
-What is the power of the test?
+Why wasn't multiple logistic regression used?
+Was an appropriate sample size determined a priori?

 Statistical analyses require specialised software to perform calculations.
-In this course we use the statistical program R, although researchers may have a statistical package available to them.
+In this course we use the free statistical program R, although researchers may have another statistical package available to them.

-How does one decide which is the appropriate procedure?
+How does one decide which statistical procedure is the most appropriate?
 What do all the pages of the printout mean?

-This course, is designed as an overview of statistical design and analysis for researchers.
+This course is designed as an overview of statistical design and analysis for researchers.
 There is emphasis on understanding the concepts of statistical procedures (with a minimum of mathematics, although some will be discussed) and on interpreting computer output.
 This course is designed to help you, the researcher.
-It assumes you did an undergraduate statistics subject which you may need a refresher.
+It assumes you did an undergraduate statistics subject, and you may need a refresher.

 Types of experiments, scales of measurement, which method to use.